-Car crashes into building, catches fire
+UPDATE: Car crashes into building, catches fire

 The incident happened just before 6 a.m., according to Mt.
 Juliet police.
-The car hit the back brick wall of SimplyCare primary care facility and caught fire.
+The car hit the back brick wall of SimplyCare primary care facility at 151 Adams Lane and caught fire.
 Two people inside the car sustained minor injuries in the wreck.
+No one was in the building at the time of the crash.

 The facility’s sprinkler system, along with Mt.
 Juliet firefighters, put out the flames.